mud212/mudz.me/_recipes/Breads/Rye and Fennel Rolls.md

 Whilst the dough is rising mix the crust ingredients.
-Simply place all the ingredients into a small bowl then add sufficient water to form a thick paste.[  ]{.Apple-converted-space}Set aside.
+Simply place all the ingredients into a small bowl then add sufficient water to form a thick paste.Set aside.

 When the bread has risen take from the bowl and divide into 12 equal pieces -- each one should be around 70g each.

 Shape the rolls and place on one or two baking sheets.
-Take the paste and using the hands gently cover each roll with a layer.[ ]{.Apple-converted-space}Once each bun is covered well then sift over a layer of white bread flour.[  ]{.Apple-converted-space}Leave to prove uncovered in a warm place for one and a half hours.
+Take the paste and using the hands gently cover each roll with a layer.
+Once each bun is covered well then sift over a layer of white bread flour.Leave to prove uncovered in a warm place for one and a half hours.
 During the prove the tops will start to crack as they rise and look quite interesting.